hoangvietdo/vision_based_autonomous_landing/README.md

 Likewise, Gazebo also support vision-based application (opencv, SLAM, AI,..).
 Eventhough, along with its pros, gazebo requires a lot of knowledge in programming to code and operate.
 [GAZEBO](http://gazebosim.org/)

-In this Project, we will use Gazebo because we are iNCSL members -_- We do love challenges!
+In this Project, we will use Gazebo.

 #### Requirements:
 1. ROS